 On the other side of the avenue close to the Hippodrome, the city’s horse-racing track and paddock, is a beaming portrait of Gardel flanked by Irineo Leguisamo riding Lunático.
 Gardel was a close friend of the champion jockey who won the two most prestigious races in Argentina – the Carlos Pellegrini Gran Prix and the Jockey Club Grand Prix – on 10 and seven occasions respectively.

-Alfredo painted a new portrait of Gardel and Lunatico in 2023 as part of his project ‘Exabrupto de Color’ or ‘Burp of Colour’ that features his murals abstract featuring splashes or ‘burps’ of colour painted with an airbrush.
+Alfredo painted a new portrait of Gardel and Lunatico in 2023 as part of his project ‘Exabrupto de Color’ or ‘Burp of Colour’ that features his abstract art with splashes or ‘burps’ of colour painted with an airbrush.

 In 2024, Segatori also created a cool portrait of Argentine football legend Lionel Messi in tango guise with a Gardel-style trilby hat and scarf.
 Check out our blog post about Messi murals in Buenos Aires